Ground-breaking French-UK climate change satellite mission showcases the UK’s world-leading carbon Earth observation capability.

 The instrument was built by Airbus France, Space4Climate members the National Physical Laboratory (NPL) provided the pre-flight calibration facility before MicroCarb was shipped to the UK in December 2022, where Thales Alenia Space completed the satellite assembly, integration and testing at RAL Space.

-Dr Paul Bate, Chief Executive of the UK Space Agency, said: “Having more accurate knowledge of how much carbon the world’s forests and oceans absorb will provide the reliable information needed to take decisions on tackling climate change.”
+Earlier in the mission’s development, Dr Paul Bate, Chief Executive of the UK Space Agency, said: “Having more accurate knowledge of how much carbon the world’s forests and oceans absorb will provide the reliable information needed to take decisions on tackling climate change.”

 - Read reaction from UK National Centre for Earth Observation (NCEO) scientists working on MicroCarb, Dr Rob Parker (University of Leicester) and Prof Paul Palmer (University of Edinburgh) here.